HuyaneMatsu/vampytest/README.md

 ```

 Vampytest is capturing the `stdout` and `stderr` by default.
 If a test fails the captured output will show
-up on its report.
-If the test passes its captured output will only show up if all test passes.
+up in its report.
+If the test passes its captured output will only show up if all tests passed.
 This is to help the
 developer focus on the failing tests firsts.
 This feature can be useful to help debug failing tests and to catch
 *warnings* and forgotten *print* calls.